SingularityDAO-dev/tamashii-terminal/README.md

 - Execute private transactions with zero-knowledge privacy

 **Workflow:**
-1. Start: `cd terminal && npm start` or `./bin/tamashii`
+1. Start terminal: `cd terminal && npm start` or `./bin/tamashii`
-2. Create/load wallet and select network (BNB Chain default)
+2. Create wallet: Select "Create Wallet" from the menu
-3. Shield tokens to private Railgun address
+3. Add BNB and shield: Add BNB to your wallet, then use "Shield [BNB]" to move tokens to your private Railgun address
+4. Sign in to Tamashi: Select "Sign in to Tamashi Network" from the wallet menu
-4. Use "Pay EASE" or private transfer to pay for GPU resources
+5. Use "Pay for GPU [0zk → 0zk]" to pay for GPU resources via private transfer
-5. Make private transactions or launch Codex for AI assistance
+6. Make private transactions or launch Codex for AI assistance

 ### Backend Service